Barnaby Conrad III: Early years

 Conrad was born in San Francisco in 1952, the son of author Barnaby Conrad, Jr and architect Dale (Cowgill) Crichton.
 His father was an amateur bullfighter, and published the bestselling book Matador the same year that Conrad III was born.
 It is said that Conrad III barely escaped being named after his father's friend Juan Belmonte.

 Education

 Conrad graduated from the Taft School in Watertown, Connecticut, then studied painting and illustration at Yale University, under Lester Johnson and Maurice Sendak.

 Early career

 After graduating Yale with a B.A. in Fine Arts in 1975, Conrad worked as a journalist and magazine editor.
 His first published story was about his experiences running with the bulls in Pamplona, which he sold to the San Francisco Examiner for $100.
-Much of his work was for art magazines: he was one of the founding editors of Art World in the 1970s, and a senior editor of Horizon from 1979-80.
+Much of his work was for art magazines: he was one of the founding editors of Art World in the 1970s, and a senior editor of Horizon from 1979 to 1980.
 In 1982, Conrad moved to Paris and became an adventure travel writer.
 He wrote articles about riding trains across India, skiing in the Alps, and hot air ballooning over Germany, for magazines such as Condé Nast Traveler, and Forbes Life, for which he served as editor-at-large.